akiyamalab/megadock_hpccm/README.md

 ## Description

-MEGADOCK-HPCCM is a HPC container making workflow for [MEGADOCK](https://github.com/akiyamalab/MEGADOCK) application on HPC environment by using [HPCCM (HPC Container Maker)](https://github.com/NVIDIA/hpc-container-maker/) framework.
-It can generate container specification (recipe) files in [Dockerfile](https://docs.docker.com/engine/reference/builder/) and [Singularity definition](https://sylabs.io/guides/3.3/user-guide/definition_files.html) format from single python code.
+MEGADOCK-HPCCM is a HPC container making workflow for [MEGADOCK](https://github.com/akiyamalab/MEGADOCK) application on HPC environments by using [HPCCM (HPC Container Maker)](https://github.com/NVIDIA/hpc-container-maker/) framework.
+It generates container specification (recipe) files both in [Dockerfile](https://docs.docker.com/engine/reference/builder/) and [Singularity definition](https://sylabs.io/guides/3.3/user-guide/definition_files.html) format from one simple python recipe.
-The container has necessary GPU, OpenMPI, FFTW, InfiniBand, Intel Omni-Path libraries to perform MEGADOCK application on HPC environment.
-Users can add user arguments to specify the MPI library version in the container for considering the MPI library compatibility between containers and HPC environments.
+Dependent libraries (GPU, OpenMPI, FFTW, InfiniBand, Intel Omni-Path) will be properly configured by setting parameters to use MEGADOCK application on HPC environments.
+It gives users an easier way to use MEGADOCK application containers when considering the specification differences between the hosts and containers in multiple HPC environments.

 ## Requirements